The 6 Best Vertical Garden Kits in 2023

 *Bin Dimentions: L 21.75" x W 8" x H 6" (14L or 0.5 cubic foot)

-This 5 Tier GreenStalk Vertical Garden comes with a total of 30 planting pockets Each tier holds 1 cubic foot of potting mix, so this design will give you a total of 5 cubic feet of soil to plant in.
-One negative is that this design is very plastic-heavy and it is not recycled.
+This 5-Tier GreenStalk Vertical Garden comes with a total of 30 planting pockets.
+Each tier holds 1 cubic foot of potting mix, so this design will give you a total of 5 cubic feet of soil to plant in.
+One negative is that this design is very plastic-heavy and the plastic is not recycled.

-This kit has drainage holes unlike the other Amazon offerings, plus it has a water reservoir system!
-Simply fill the top water reservoirs to the 5 tier mark whenever they need to be watered.
+This kit has drainage holes, plus it has a water reservoir system!
+Simply fill the top water reservoirs to the 5-tier mark whenever they need to be watered.
 The GreenStalk’s unique, patented watering system will deliver fresh water to each of the tiers/pockets below.

 TIP: Since this kit features a circular design, you will need to remember to rotate it frequently so that all plants have access to sunlight.